About the Training

 There is no age limit for the course, but you must be 18 or older to serve alcohol in Connecticut.
 Since it is illegal to serve alcohol to individuals under 21 years old, the mixology courses are separated into under-21 and 21-and-over sessions; at the latter, students can taste the drinks they make.

-If those times don’t work for you and you aren’t already on the email notification list, you can also sign up here to receive email notification when new training times open up for registration (once every week or two).
+TIPS training courses are currently filled for the rest of the Fall Semester.
+You can sign up here to receive email notification when new training times open up for registration in the spring.